 Historic England (formerly part of English Heritage) have produced the following technical guidance:

 - Where on Earth are We?
-The global positioning system (GPS) in archaeological field survey.
+The Role of Global Navigation Satellite Systems (GNSS) in archaeological field survey.

 - With Alidade and Tape: graphical and plane table survey of archaeological earthworks